milkmiruku/mazi-gen/README.md

-# pi-gen
+# mazi-gen

 _Tool used to create the raspberrypi.org Raspbian+Mazi images_

 ## Dependencies

-pi-gen runs on Debian based operating systems.
+mazi-gen runs on Debian based operating systems.
 Currently it is only supported on either Debian Stretch or Ubuntu Xenial and is known to have issues building on earlier releases of these systems.

-To install the required dependencies for pi-gen you should run:
+To install the required dependencies for mazi-gen you should run:

 ```bash
 apt-get install quilt parted realpath qemu-user-static debootstrap zerofree pxz zip \